Last Updated on March 11, 2021 by Julia Wilson

 When choosing a cat from a registered breeder, you may hear the terms show or pet quality.
 Pet quality doesn’t mean there is anything wrong with the cat, but it may not meet the breed standard 100%.
 Its eye colour may be slightly different or it has a kink in the tail.
 For the average pet owner, this is of no importance whatsoever.
 If you are looking for a cat to show, inform the breeder who will be able to advise on the best cat or kitten.
 You may have to pay more for a show quality cat.

-I always recommend visiting the breeder’s house and seeing the pets in their home environment.
+Where possible, visit the breeder’s house and seeing the pets in their home environment.
 Are the conditions clean and sanitary?
 Do the animals look well cared for?
 You may not be a veterinarian but you can still do a basic check over the animal(s) to get a basic idea of their health.

 What to watch for: